AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

    >[!NOTE]
    >
    >In this example, we have made further customizations to the rendered component to match the existing text component.
-This, however, is not related to AEM authoring.
+This however is not related to authoring in AEM.

 #### Add Authorable Components to the Page {#add-authorable-component-to-page}